barumau/pandunia/epo/pandunia-epo.md

 a supra - super
 a vai - ekster
 a vakil de - anstataŭ
+a vo - tie
 a xukur de - dank’al
+a yi - ĉi tie
 abies - abio
 aci - terni
 acini yum - aktinio